 When preparing to leave home it’s important to have a realistic idea of how much money you will need.
 When you are living at home with a job, you can save your money for trips, movies, shopping etc. In this circumstance it might feel like you have more money than you know what to do with but once you move out and your parents aren’t supplementing your income anymore reality will set in fast.

 Do some research.
 Figure out how much rent will cost and know that you’ll have to save twice that amount for first and last months rent.
 You’ll need money for laundry, food, furniture, appliances, cleaning supplies and everything else you normally scrounge for in your parents house.
 A good idea is buying everything you’ll need for your place gradually.
 You can also get good used furniture online or from friends.
 When I was moving out a few friends helped me by giving me some furniture while I bought a other items on Kijiji.
 I looked for deals and stored the stuff for my new apartment in my home till I was ready to move out.
-Ideally you should look for a place to live that will cost less than half of what you make a month (for example if you make $2000 a month your rent shouldn’t be more than $1000) or get some roommates that can help pay rent.
+Ideally you should look for a place to live that will cost a third of what you make a month (for example if you make $2300 a month your rent shouldn’t be more than $767) or get some roommates that can help pay rent.
 But keep in mind that depending on your roommates personalities it could feel like you are living at your parents house again.
-Or you could have a situation like mine where every roommate I’ve had I now consider a close friend.
+Or you could have a situation like mine where every roommate I’ve had is now a close friend.

 You’ll also have to use a lot of your extra “free” time to work so that you can afford your lifestyle.
+If you don’t already have a full time job then it will be difficult.
 So if you want to move out so you have more time to go out it might not happen that way.